caryoscelus/heavy-bright-sun-wip/chapters/003-chapter-third.md

 I threw away the remaining bandages and went running after Sasha, who was already approaching a small door with "Staff only" sign on it.
 Luckily for us, the door was open and there was nobody inside.
-We run throw the maze of corridors that finally led us to a badly lit stair well.
+We ran throw the maze of corridors that finally led us to a badly lit stairwell.
 I was amazed at how easily Sasha was choosing the right path as if she was familiar with the place.

 Our steps made hollow reverberated sounds as we ran down the stairs.
 For a while